El gran varón: Historical value

 "El gran varón" tells the story of Simón, a father's pride and joy.
 Simón's father is sure his son will follow in his footsteps and be "a great man."
 Simón leaves her country to study abroad.
 Simón's father pays her a visit one day and meets someone unfamiliar in women's clothing - Simón's father is shocked when Simón reveals herself.
-Simón's father flatly rejects her while the chorus argues with itself - nature cannot be changed-- a Masculist sentiment held by Simon's dad, Andrés.
-The lyrical contrast immediately follows in the chorus-- a "bent" tree can never "be straightened".
+Simón's father flatly rejects her while the chorus argues with itself, nature cannot be changed—a Masculist sentiment held by Simon's dad, Andrés.
+The lyrical contrast immediately follows in the chorus: a bent tree can never be straightened—the Spanish idiom for "a leopard cannot change its spots".
 Simón is, indeed, comfortable in her identity.
-As the years pass, the father makes up with the idea of his daughter’s identity.
+As the years pass, the father makes up with the idea of his daughter's identity.
 He realizes his daughter Simón has not called in a while, until finally Andrés learns that his daughter died alone in a hospital, presumably of AIDS.
 According to Alfanno, "El gran varón" is a song about a friend of his.

 "El gran varón" was the first Spanish-language song to broach the subject of AIDS; however, it did not mention the disease by name, saying Simón died "of a strange disease."
-The song is a symbol for LGBT rights, as it talks about homophobia.
+The song is a symbol for LGBT rights, as it talks about transphobia.